 Rather than accommodating 3rd harmonic current, the Harmonic Suppression System keeps this current from being generated by the SMPS loads.
 When connected at the transformer in series with the neutral wire, the HSS prevents the flow of 3rd harmonic current into the transformer.
 Since no 3rd harmonic current can flow into the transformer, none can flow out on the phase wires, and the SMPSs cannot generate any.

 The advantages of the HSS over "accommodation" technology are clear.
 The system can be "right sized," with installed capacity equal to what is really needed.
 Double neutral wires are eliminated.
 There is no need for k-rated or zig-zag transformers to handle the extra harmonic currents since these currents do not exist in the system.
 Waste heat caused by 3rd harmonic currents is no longer generated and system reliability is increased.
 Electrical power costs are reduced.
 Depending on the operating hours of a facility and the cost of power, energy savings can pay back the cost of the HSS over accommodation technology in one to three years.
-An energy savings estimator is available to calculate energy savings and payback period when using HSS.
+Contact us to calculate your energy savings and payback period when using HSS.

 The Harmonic suppression system is passive, extremely reliable, UL certified and fully compliant with the National Electrical Code.
 It is the only harmonic mitigation system that "prevents" the formation of 3rd harmonic currents throughout the electrical distribution system.
 It is the only harmonic mitigation system that reduces waste energy and has an energy payback.
 It is clearly the technology of choice for solving 3rd harmonic current problems in electrical systems that power multiple computer and electric device loads and that is virtually every office, medical facility, school, call center and all high technology environments.